Wednesday, 15 December, 2010

 - Parents usually have blinders on when it comes to their children's faults.

-- In Coronation Street, at least, most people will find living accomodations and/or a job within the immediate area of the neighbourhood
+- In Coronation Street, at least, most people will find living accommodations and/or a job within the immediate area of the neighbourhood

 These are just some of the Soap Laws.
 There are always exceptions to the rules, of course.
 But on the big things, they don't vary too far from the standards.

-Basically, someone will say how happy they are.
-Or comment that nothing could come between them and their loving partner.
+Basically, they work like this: someone will say how happy they are, or comment that nothing could come between them and their loving partner.
 Maybe they'll say "We're/I'm so lucky/blessed".
-Uh uh.
+Uh oh.
 You've just jinxed it.
-It will come down on you like a ton of viaduct bricks.
+Bad Relationship Luck will come down upon you like a ton of viaduct bricks.
 You can always spot a plot twist coming when you hear a SOPOD.

 Feel free to add any Soap Laws you've observed!